-Diana LambertFollow @dianalambert
+Diana LambertFollow @dianalambert Email

 Diana Lambert covers teachers and teaching.
 Before coming to EdSource, Diana was an education reporter for The Sacramento Bee for more than a decade.
 She has won numerous awards, including the 2017 James Madison Freedom of Information Award from the Society of Professional Journalism, and both a first-place honor for investigative reporting from The Inland Press Association and the McClatchy President’s Award in 2016.
 Before becoming an education reporter Diana was a bureau chief for the Sacramento Bee.
 She began her career at age 17 as a part-time proofreader for the Lodi News-Sentinel.
 Diana earned a bachelor’s degree from California State University, Sacramento.

-All posts by Diana Lambert
+All articles by Diana Lambert

 The California Charter Schools Association takes aim at the California Teachers Association.